Project Information Interface#

 Create DOI will automatically send collection data and the plot/sample shape files to Zenodo.

 Publish DOI will make the created DOI public.
-Click this after collecting all of your data, completed all QAQC, and have a final, high quality dataset.
+We suggest you click this after collecting all of your data, completed all QAQC, and have a final, high quality dataset.
+You can publish more than one DOI for a project.

 Note

-A project may only have a DOI created if it is published or closed, and if the DOI is published, a project cannot create any more DOIs.
+A project may only have a DOI created if it is published or closed.

 On the project review page, you can copy the DOI reference and look for it on either https://doi.org or on https://zenodo.org.
 Remember that your reference consists of the prefix, forward slash, and the suffix.
 To view your DOI on DOI.org or Zenodo, simply search for your project’s DOI reference.
 You can find this information on your Project Information page under Overview.